idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Checkbox, OFF by default

 All non-translatable fragments longer than 3 characters are masked before being submitted for Machine Translation - both via API and the Web interface.
 You can see the masking effect in MT tabs.
 The unmasked translation result is displayed in the Matchboard and after the transfer to the target segment.
 The masking feature does not work with the right-click “Create TMX memory” MT function.

+### Team high-priority fragments only

+This option allows you to limit the Team feature (see below) to the high-priority fragments (such as those coming from translation memories or glossaries with High priority).

 ### Team auto-assembling with machine translation